LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetAccountIdentitiesByEmail-get-">Account Identities by Email (GET)</h4>
  Note: This is intended for specific workflows where an email may be associated to multiple UIDs.
 This API is used to retrieve all of the identities (UID and Profiles), associated with a specified email in Cloud Storage.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-identities-by-email)

 ```java